-- A: Clear evidence that you completed the reading, engaged with the text in writing. - C: Some evidence that you completed the reading, but not a lot of engagement with the text or writing. - F: No evidence that you completed the reading.
+- A: Clear evidence that you completed the reading, engaged with the text in writing. - B: Evidence that you completed the reading, but need more engagement with the text in writing. - C: Some evidence that you completed the reading, but not a lot of engagement with the text or writing. - F: No evidence that you completed the reading.